Missouri Artist Shows Her "Hand" - an Interview With Beth Coulter

-"My favorite well-known artist is Vincent Van Gogh, and my favorite current artist is Leith O'Malley.
+"My favorite famous artist is Vincent Van Gogh, and my favorite current artist is Leith O'Malley.
 Both of their works represent my favorite style.
 I love artists who make creations that are between real and abstract.
-I don't want to stand and stare at a piece trying to figure out what all of those brush strokes or drips of paint are trying to say to me, but I also don't get too excited about the same colors used in painting that I see in everyday life.
+I don't want to stand and stare at a piece trying to figure out what all of those brush strokes or drips of paint are trying to say.
+I also don't get too excited about the same colors used in painting that I see in everyday life.
 I hope that makes sense.
 I'm sure there is a word for it."

 "I love your made up a definition of my style."

-After seeing a very large painting of yours at a friend's house, I am curious; what is the biggest painting that you've created?
+After seeing a very large painting of yours at a friend’s house, I am curious.
+What is the biggest painting you've ever created?

-"The painting hanging at Johnnie Ray's house is the biggest canvas I have ever stretched, prepped and primed.
-Jacque [Higginbotham], her sisters, and her brother asked me to do it for their parent's 50th anniversary.
+"The painting hanging at Johnnie Ray [Higginbotham]'s house is the biggest canvas I have ever stretched, prepped & primed.
+Jacque (his daughter), her sisters, and her brother asked me to do it for their parent’s 50th anniversary.
 I thought it would be easier to make it custom size than try to have such a big canvas shipped.
-I learned a lot from that experience."
+I saved a bunch of money and learned a lot from that experience."

 "I painted a large mural in my high school art room, and I also painted a huge forest scene on the upstairs wall at the MJ's gas station in Gravois Mills, Missouri.
-I would guess it was 8' tall x 12' wide"
+I would guess it was 8 feet tall and 12 feet wide."

-Do your kids show artistic talent?
+Do your kids show any artistic talent?
 If so, what kind?

 "Both of my girls have talent with drawing.
-My youngest is very passionate/talented with music, which is art to me."
+My youngest is very passionate and talented with music, which is art to me."

 "I have placed at least an honorable mention in every show I have entered.
-I made it into the Missouri Top 50 at the Missouri State Fair with my painting "Facing My Fears."
-I have received four awards for that painting, including "Best of Show" at a show that I entered in Jefferson City, Missouri.
+I made it into the Missouri Top 50 at the Missouri State Fair with my painting "Facing My Fears".
+I have received four awards for that painting, including "Best of Show" in Jefferson City, Missouri.
 I haven't had time to enter shows for the last few years though."

-"Facing My Fears" reached out to me while I had the privilege of being in your living room getting my gran-daughter dressed for my son's wedding.
+"Facing My Fears" reached out to me while I was getting my grand-daughter dressed for my son's wedding.
 That painting just stopped me cold.
 It continues to haunt me when I see it.
-This is where I see your Van Gogh influence the most, just in my opinion.
+This is where I see your Van Gogh influence the most.

 About The "Hands" Paintings